 Some people have done their research and know that you're a potential vendor, but are just putting something out to bid, so they're simply requesting a price quote from you.
 Give them what they want, but in a way that maximizes the value your particular solution brings to the table (such as a side-by-side comparison of key performance metrics for your solution vs. your closest competitors).
 We're in a very consumer-driven world.
 If you don't give them what they want, someone else will be happy to fill the void.

 Enhancing content marketing efforts

 This has been a hot topic for some time now and yet many companies still haven't executed successful content marketing strategies.
 Ideally, you'll have your audience segmented into the different markets you serve and mapped along their buyer's journey (or your marketing funnel).
 You should know the pain points at the top of the funnel:

 - What pieces of information are customers looking for when they first start the "problem discovery" phase of their journey?

 - What information are they looking for when they're demoing products?
 You should be there at every step of the way.

 Write blog posts that talk about some of their most prominent pain points and reference a whitepaper you've written if they want to dive deep.
 But, remember, there has to be some exchange to get the "best" pieces.
-Perhaps it's just an email or maybe it's company name, email and first name.
+Perhaps it's just an email or maybe it's the company name, email, and first name.
 This depends on what you need to properly build out your marketing contact database, but choose wisely—you'll use these fields to segment your database down the road for niche marketing efforts.